dxw/playbook/index.md

 contactable and productive, and the onus is on you to be especially communicative.

-If you are working from home, you must record this as an absence in BreatheHR.
-There is a category, "WFH", for this purpose.

 #### Reporting your time

 Everyone who works on a client project at dxw is responsible for reporting the